School of Exercise & Rehabilitation Sciences

 Term Offered: Spring, Fall

-RCRT 4870 Program Planning In Recreational Therapy
+RCRT 4870 Comprehensive Program Planning In Recreational Therapy

 [3 credit hours]